 We are not involved in these transactions.

 This is not an exhaustive list of scams.
 New ones are being invented all the time.
 Please remain vigilant for your own protection.
 These scams aim to get your money and/or your personal data to use in other illegal activities.
-They may not always request money or personal details on initial contact, but will often do so after you respond.
+They may not always request money or personal details on initial contact but will often do so after you respond.

-Please note that this firm and its lawyers have no involvement in these or any other scams.
-In addition, please note that we do not use Gmail, Hotmail or Yahoo email addresses, nor email addresses such as email@example.com.
+We do not use Gmail, Hotmail or Yahoo email addresses, nor email addresses such as firstname.lastname@example.org

 We recommend you delete scam emails and do not reply to scam letters.
 If you need to check with us whether a communication is genuine, please contact us.